-Second Saturday is presented by qualified professionals dedicated to helping people properly navigate the confusing and stressful divorce process.
-Our team of presenters includes family law attorneys, a marriage and family therapist, a licensed mental health counselor, certified family law mediators and financial professionals.
+Second Saturday is presented by qualified local professionals dedicated to helping people navigate the confusing and stressful divorce process.
+Our team includes family law attorneys, a marriage and family therapist, a licensed mental health counselor, certified family law mediators and financial professionals.
 They will discuss how to successfully face many of the common legal, financial, family and personal issues involved in divorce so you can move on toward better things ahead.

 Nancy K. Brodzki is the founding partner in the law firm of Brodzki Jacobs & Brook, located in the heart of downtown Coral Springs.
 Ms. Brodzki is a graduate of Newcomb College of Tulane University and the University of Miami School of Law, with honors.
 She was admitted to the Florida Bar in 1986, is Board Certified in Marital & Family Law and a Florida Supreme Court Certified Family Mediator.
 Her practice is focused on collaborative family law, family mediation, complex family law litigation, LGBT family law, adoption and surrogacy, and she is a certified Guardian Ad Litem for children in family cases.
 She has been a leader in the legal battle for marriage and divorce equality and LGBT rights.
 She filed the first challenge to the State ban on same-sex marriage in September 2013 and obtained for her client the first same-sex divorce in Florida as a result of that successful constitutional challenge on December 17, 2014.